This Tool Can Recover Permanently Deleted Files In Windows

 But to think it in a positive way, we can get a second chance if we happen to delete files permanently by mistake.
 "Undelete Recovery" function of MiniTool Power Data Recovery is an excellent choice.

 To sum up, files deleted permanently in common ways can be recovered easily.
-If you delete them accidentally, you should read the recovery method carefully; if you need to destroy your private data completely, you're suggested to break your storage device physically.
+If you delete them accidentally, you should read the recovery methods mentioned below carefully; if you need to destroy your private data completely, you're suggested to break your storage device physically.

 There's also another important factor – if your storage device is very expensive or you're not ready to give up on your device.
 In this case, you are advised to try other means of permanent file deletion to achieve your goal.
 As for the deletion methods, we'll mention at the end of this article.

 At the beginning, you had better install MiniTool Power Data Recovery – which is a professional and reliable recovery tool – to your computer drive (except the one that contains deleted files).
-Then, launch this tool immediately when installation has been finished to see its main window and follow those steps to recover files.
+Then, launch this tool immediately when the installation has been finished to see its main window and follow those steps to recover files (please don't ask how do I recover a deleted folder, the recovery steps are the same).

 Step 1: you need to make a right choice on which module to use.